Abraham-Dagnew/Weather-app/README.md

 - **Search by City**: Get weather details by entering a city name.
 - **Real-Time Data**: Fetches live weather data from the **Weather API**.
 - **User-Friendly Interface**: Designed using PyQt5 for a seamless desktop experience.
-- **Error Handling**: Handles invalid inputs and displays meaningful messages.
+- **Error handling**: Handles invalid inputs and displays meaningful messages.

 ---